Paper money of the Hungarian pengő: Low denomination series (1938)

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

 War series (1936–1941)

 The first banknote of the series is the 10 pengő note, which is dated 1936 but was not put into circulation earlier than 1939 but the 10 pengő was printed from 1936.
 This banknote was followed by the 5 pengő note (dated 1939), then the 2 pengő (1940) and the 20 pengő notes (1941).
 A 100 pengő note was also planned, however, it was printed in a slightly different version and only used by the evacuated troops in Austria.
 The banknotes of the series were designed by Endre Horváth.